ahmudmuhamad/Data-Scientist-Salary-Prediction/README.md

 Num_Competitors: The number of competitors listed in the job description.
 Revenue Numeric: The company's revenue, converted to a numerical value.

-These columns provide a comprehensive dataset for analyzing factors that influence data science salaries and building a predictive model.
+These columns provide a comprehensive dataset for analyzing factors influencing data science salaries and building a predictive model.